-Top 3 responses per w Top 3 responses per well-being question Q1: What is special about your community? oout your make it a better Q4: What would you like your community to look like in the future?
+Top 3 responses per w ell-being question Q1: What is special about your community?
+Q2: What would make it a better place?
+Q3: What things are important to you and your family?
+Q4: What would you like your community to look like in the future?
 Q5: How can your community work with us to make that happen?
 Access to open space (21) Community Safety (10) Community Safety (16) Community Safety (15) Community Engagement (5) Community Safety (10) Community Space (9) Access to transport (15) Community Spirit (7) Advertising Local Events (2) Community Cohesion (8) Maintenance of Litter (6) Access to activities (7) Access to clean space (5) Community Funding (2)